OpenTOPAS/TOPAS_Official_Documentation/parameters/overall/mode.rst

     d:Tf/TimelineStart = 10. s # defaults to zero

 If you have more than one source, the run will continue until all sources have run all of their histories.
-For each Geant4 "beamOn", each source will get called, but only those that have more histories left to produce will actually produce any.
+For each Geant4 ``beamOn``, each source will get called, but only those that have more histories left to produce will actually produce any.

 .. _time_mode_sequential: